fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   num > ​2
 end
 ```
 On `line 1`, we call the `.any?` method on the array object `[1, 2, 3]`.
 We pass a block to the `any?` method call (denoted by the `do...end` reserved words immediately following the `.any?` method call), which takes a single parameter `num`.
+The block is invoked once for each element in the calling array object.
 The `.any?` method iterates through each of the elements in the array object passed, passing each element to the block parameter `num`.

-On `line 2`, we initialise a local variable `num` and pass it an array element from the block parameter `num`.
+On `line 2`, we initialise a local block variable `num` and assign it to an array element from the block parameter `num`.
 We then call the `Integer#>` method on that array element, passing in the integer `2` as an argument.
 This evaluates whether the value of the array element is greater than `2` and returns a boolean.
 Only the third  array element passed to the local variable `num` will evaluate to `true`.
 As there is no explicit `return` in our block, the implicit return value of the block will be the boolean returned by the `Integer#>` method.

 The `.any?` method will return `true` if any of returned values of the block return `true`, which does occur in our example.